kyma-project/api-gateway/docs/user/00-20-overview-api-rule-controller.md

 ## Controller limitations

 APIRule Controller relies on Istio and Ory Custom Resources to provide routing capabilities.
 In terms of persistence, the controller depends only on APIRules stored in the Kubernetes cluster.
-In terms of the resource configuration, the following requirements are set on the API Gateway controller:
+In terms of the resource configuration, the following requirements are set on API Gateway Controller:

 |          | CPU  | Memory |
 |----------|------|--------|